Bossi-Bonomi Pedaliante: Early development

 In 1932, Enea Bossi heard of an airplane which had successfully flown while powered only by a 0.75 kW engine.
-This prompted Bossi to calculate the minimum power that a manned aircraft would need to fly.
+This prompted Bossi to calculate the minimum power that a crewed aircraft would need to fly.
 The calculation yielded a value of approximately 0.70 kW, which convinced Bossi that human-powered flight might be possible.

 During a trip to Philadelphia, Bossi tested the speed at which a glider would take off under tow.
 The experiment consisted of hiring a professional bicyclist to tow a glider.
 A spring scale was attached to the tow line to sense the force exerted by the bicyclist, the results confirming that a speed at which the necessary lift could be obtained was indeed attainable.
 This same experimental procedure was later repeated as part of the development of the Gossamer Condor and the Gossamer Albatross.

 A second experiment conducted during a trip to Paris involved a propeller-driven bicycle designed by Bossi; the test rider achieved a speed of 37 km/h, but one drawback was noted: the gyroscopic effect of the propeller generated so much torque that the bicycle became unstable.
 Bossi concluded, erroneously, that a successful human-powered aircraft would therefore require two counter-rotating propellers to cancel out the effects of torque.

 In 1933, the Frankfurt Polytechnische Gesellschaft (Frankfurt Polytechnic Society) offered a prize to promote human-powered flight.
 Due to the newly-formed Rome-Berlin axis, similar political and military events were staged during the initial period in both Italy and Germany to help strengthen that bond.
 To this end, in 1936, the Italian government initiated an equivalent contest: offering 100,000 lire for a 1 km (0.62 mi) human-powered flight made by an Italian citizen.
 Bossi was aware that he could not receive the prize due to his American citizenship, but he opted to attempt to win it, anyway.

 Aircraft design

 Bossi's human-powered aircraft, named the Pedaliante, utilized conventional glider configuration and construction.
 The high-winged streamlined monoplane design featured two laminated balsa wood propellers – each approximately 2 m in diameter.
 The control surfaces consisted of a conventional rear rudder, elevator, and a pair of roll spoilers on the wings – all activated by a divided control yoke.
 The pilot sat semi-upright, and a bicycle chain transmitted the power from the pedals to an overhead transverse shaft that was bevel-geared to the two propellers, which extended from the wing on each side of the fuselage.

 Vittorio Bonomi, an Italian sailplane manufacturer, was contracted to build the aircraft.
 The wooden airframe was originally specified to have an empty weight of 73 kg, with an overweight contingency of 9.1 kg.
-While this design would have been feasible, the Ministero dell' Aeronautica - (Ministry of Aeronautics) required that the aircraft satisfy the same structural requirements of an engine-powered aircraft, forcing the designer to increase empty weight to nearly 100 kg.
+While this design would have been feasible, the Ministry of Aeronautics (Ministero dell' Aeronautica) required that the aircraft satisfy the same structural requirements of an engine-powered aircraft, forcing the designer to increase empty weight to nearly 100 kg.